casper-ecosystem/.github/profile/CONTRIBUTING.md

 We'll always need help improving documentation, creating tutorials, and writing tests.
 You can help Casper by participating in development, code review, and documentation improvements.

+## Code of Conduct
+The Casper [Code of Conduct](https://github.com/casper-ecosystem/.github/blob/main/profile/CODE_OF_CONDUCT.md) governs this project and those participating in it.
+By participating, you are expected to uphold this code.

 ## How can I contribute?

 ### 1. Reporting Bugs